dmg9626/dmg9626.github.io/blog/proc-gen.md

 > *It can generate dungeons, outdoors maps (with grass, rivers, trees, rocks, paths, etc.), or interiors - it's up to you.*
 > *It must adhere to the [TMX map format](http://doc.mapeditor.org/en/stable/reference/tmx-map-format/){:target="_blank"}.*

 Most of my friends generated dungeons with their solutions, using the [Kruskal algorithm](https://www.geeksforgeeks.org/kruskals-minimum-spanning-tree-algorithm-greedy-algo-2/){:target="_blank"} to generate maze-like environments (this approach was suggested by the professor).
 I wanted to try something different, so I went about generating a outdoor landscape environment.
+We could also use whatever language we wanted; I chose C++, as I wanted to get more experience with it before I enter the industry.

 My plan was to generate a 2D heightmap - a grid of numbers between 0 and 1 that represent the height at each tile.
 Once I could generate that that, I'd determine some altitude to be the water level; every tile with a height above that level would be land, and everything below would be water.
 I wasn't sure what would come next, but I knew that'd be enough to start generating some basic environments.